I have a new cookie crush. You will too if you’re craving crispy, toasty, buttery, coconutty cookie goodness.

 - Scrape the chilled brown butter into a mixing bowl and add the coconut sugar.
 Beat until fluffy, scraping down the sides if needed.

-- Whisk almond flour, baking soda and salt together in a separate bowl.
-Pour half of the flour mixture into the butter mixture and mix until combined, then add remaining flour and mix again, scraping down bowl if needed.
+- Whisk almond flour, baking soda, and salt together in a separate bowl.
+Pour half of the flour mixture into the butter mixture and mix until combined, then add the remaining flour and mix again, scraping down the bowl if needed.
 Add coconut flakes in two parts as well.

-- Scoop dough into 1 or 2 tablespoon balls and arrange a few with a lot of room for spreading on first baking sheet; use the back of a spoon or your fingers to flatten the dough slightly.
+- Scoop dough into 1 or 2-tablespoon balls and arrange a few with a lot of room for spreading on the first baking sheet; use the back of a spoon or your fingers to flatten the dough slightly.
 I recommend no more than six cookies per baking sheet.
 Bake for 10-12 minutes.

 - Remove the cookies from the oven when they’re deeply golden all over.

 - If cookies have not spread as much as you would like, stir 2 teaspoons more water into cookie dough, mixing thoroughly, before baking off another tray.
 This should do the trick, but if it does not, add 2 more teaspoons of water with your next batch.
 Once you’ve confirmed that you have the water level correct, bake the remaining cookies.